regolo-ai/tutorials/README.md

 | **[Context Engineered Agent](context-engineered-agent/)** | Compact demo of context engineering for long-horizon agents: just-in-time data ingestion, active compaction, structured external memory, and sub-agent isolation — all without prompt stuffing. | `Python` · `Runnable` · `Ollama Compatible` | [Read Article](https://regolo.ai/context-engineering-tutorial-build-lightweight-local-ai-agents-in-python/) |
 | **[Stateful Agent Memory & Dreaming Pipeline](dreaming_agents_that_remember/)** | Three-layer memory architecture inspired by Anthropic's memory system.
 Decouples live runtime execution from background contextual database consolidation.
 Supports Ollama and Regolo backends. | `Python` · `Runnable` · `Agent Memory` | [Read Article](https://regolo.ai/implementing-stateful-ai-agents-how-to-build-anthropics-memory-store-and-dreaming-architecture-in-python/) |
 | **[StockPilot — Decomposed AI Agent (Anthropic Workshop Style)](decompose-agent-anthropic-workshops-open-source/)** | Inventory management agent that routes queries to specialized subagents and code-execution tools.
 Implements the decomposed agent pattern with skill-specific context injection and verifiable results. | `Python` · `Runnable` · `GPU 100% Ready` | — |

-### How to Use
-1. Clone this repository: `git clone https://github.com/yourusername/tutorials.git`
-2. Navigate to the desired tutorial folder.
-3. Follow the instructions in the folder's README.md.
-4. Check out the full article for detailed explanations.

-### Fast Start
-1. Pick one tutorial and configure `.env`.
-2. Run the local setup from that folder README.
-3. Launch your first production-ready AI feature.

-### Startup Playbook
-1. Start with the use case closest to revenue or cost reduction.
-2. Deploy a pilot in one team, measure response quality and throughput.
-3. Expand to additional workflows once baseline KPIs are stable.

 ## Contributing
 Feel free to contribute by adding new tutorials or improving existing ones.
 Please follow the contribution guidelines.